How a UK initiative seeks to change the construction industry

 blog author

-A nationwide employment programme for women has been launched by two organisations to address the gender imbalance in the construction workforce.
+A nationwide employment program for women has been launched by two organizations to address the gender imbalance in the construction workforce.

 Women into Construction is collaborating with The Home Builders Federation (HBF) to encourage more women to join the construction workforce, which currently sees just 16% female representation.

-The initiative will offer a unique programme that will overcome some of the current obstacles including childcare and training costs to make the opportunity more accessible.
+The initiative will offer a unique program that will overcome some of the current obstacles including childcare and training costs to make the opportunity more accessible.

 It hopes to attract more women into site management roles and will work closely with Barratt Developments, Bellway Homes, St Modwen, Cala Homes, The Hill Group, Redrow, Persimmon Homes, Keepmoat and Vistry Group to enable a greater female presence across a variety of employers.

-How the programme will boost women in construction
+How the program will boost women in construction

-The employment programme will offer participants first-hand experience of the site manager role and demonstrate how the position can support the industry in delivering in-demand new homes.
+The employment program will offer participants first-hand experience of the site manager role and demonstrate how the position can support the industry in delivering in-demand new homes.

 Building a better future for women